 Other Things to Do

 In addition to the rides and experiences, Dollywood has dozens of shops where you can buy souvenirs ranging from clothing to home decor to old fashioned wares.
-Pick up an airbrush shirt, get an old time photo taken, chow down on fudge and candies, and shop for Christmas items year-round.
+Pick up an airbrushed shirt, get an old-time photo taken, chow down on fudge and candies, and shop for Christmas items year-round.

 Dining at Dollywood

 The restaurants at Dollywood offer both sit-down and to-go options, mostly with Southern influences.
 Aunt Granny’s Restaurant is an all-you-can-eat buffet with Southern favorites like baked chicken and cornbread.
 Granny Ogle’s Ham n Beans has a similar menu with meatloaf, ham, and baked beans.
 Dogs N Taters has fast options like hot dogs and fries, while Frannie’s Famous Fried Chicken Sandwich offers what the name implies.
 Front Porch Cafe and Grandstand Cafe have lighter options like salads and sandwiches.
 Eat barbecue from Hickory House and Miss Lillian’s or pizza from Lumber Jack’s or Victoria’s.